Applying to the Master of Science in Speech-Language Pathology

-Optional – Apply for GTA/GRA and paid student worker positions.
-We have approximately 3 GTA/GRA positions available on each campus.
+- Optional – Apply for GTA and paid student worker positions.
+We expect to have some GTA positions available on each campus.
 We also have paid student worker positions.
 To be considered, you must complete the ‘Optional’ section in the CSDCAS application.
-These positions are not available for students in the online program
+These positions are not available for students in the online program.

 - Send all college/university transcripts to both Idaho State University Graduate School and CSDCAS.
 It is very important that you follow application instructions for sending transcripts.
 Transcripts must be received by both CSDCAS and the Graduate School before your application will be considered for a seat in our program.

 Processing time can take up to 4 weeks, so please plan accordingly.
-Please check the status of your applications often via the online portals.
-You can do this by logging into each application portal.
+Please check the status of your applications often via the online portals you created when applying.
 It is your responsibility to confirm all application materials are received by both CSDCAS and the Graduate School.
-Your CSDCAS application is not considered complete until your application shows as ‘Verified’ by CSDCAS.
-Materials such as transcripts and letters of recommendation may come in after the January 15th deadline.
-All application materials, including GRE scores must be received by February 15th.
-We must have access to all application materials to process your application correctly.
-Keep in mind we will begin reviewing application materials January 16th.
-We strive to have first round admission decisions made by March 15th.
+ALL application materials including Letters of Recommendation and transcripts (including fall/winter grades if applicable) must be received by the February 1st deadline.
+We strive to have first round admission decisions made by March 1st.

 Questions can be directed to our department at firstname.lastname@example.org (preferred) or 208-282-4544.